-How to Explain What You Do Clearly (So Clients Instantly Understand)
+How to Explain What You Do Clearly (So The Right Clients Understand Faster)

 You and I both know that your work is powerful.